wasaysir/cheatsheets/bioinformatics-cs482/units/03-phylogeny.typ

 *Final Step*: $L(T) = sum_X pi_X L_("root")(X)$

 === Tree Space Search
-*Stepwise Addition*: Start from minimum tree (3 taxa) and add taxa, then optimize topology.
+\Stepwise Addition: Start from minimum tree (3 taxa) and add taxa, then optimize topology.
-*Use starting tree*: A tree with all taxa but is less accurate.
+\Use starting tree: A tree with all taxa but is less accurate.
 Either use a cheap method for construction or randomly create.

 == Summary
 #table(